 If your computer is slowing down, you may have tried to check memory usage in task manager and found that a certain atiedxx.exe is occupying a lot of RAM.
 This can cause your computer to lag or the games to run at lower than normal FPS.
 When trying to click on it, you may get the dialog box that says atiedxx.exe no description or atiedxx.exe access denied.
 Whatever the case may be, read this article to understand how to get rid of it and free up some RAM.

 What is atiedxx.exe?

 Atiedxx.exe is a task manager process, similar to csrss.exe and winlogin.exe.
-Specifically, it comes along with the AMD external event, which is the dedicated software for AMD graphics card.
+Specifically, it comes along with the AMD external event, which is the dedicated software for AMD graphics cards.
 As long as you use an AMD graphics card, this atiedxx.exe will be present under the Processes tab of Task Manager in Windows 10.
 This also starts automatically as soon as the computer boots up.

 The .exe is the ATI Catalyst Control Center format which indicates the executable file on your computer.
 The Hotkey feature and other resources that are required for some programs to run smoothly are controlled by atiedxx.exe.

 Is atiedxx.exe a virus?

 As mentioned above, atiedxx.exe is an important file on your computer.
 On certain occasions, the file can be detrimental to your computer.
 Normally atiedxx.exe does not work like a virus, and you can breathe easy.
 It is a part of the AMD External Event.
 Yes, your Windows 10 PC can run without it and even boost your CPU memory.